To create inclusion during the art walk, every month has a color theme.

 Check out the new location of Sequim Spice and Tea at 121 W Washington St. and try a sample of their unique teas and salts.

-R&T Crystals and Beads will have jewelry demonstrations at 158 E Bell St.
+Enjoy Sequim Fresh Catering treats at R&T Crystals and Beads and experience fine jewelry demonstrations from Paulette Hill and Gail McLain at 158 E Bell St.

 That Takes the Cake inspires sweetness with colorful cupcakes that are art at 171 W Washington St.